codemagic-ci-cd/codemagic-docs/content/integrations/codecov-integration.md

 ## Create a Codecov account

-In order to get a dedicate Codecov token, signing up is required.
+In order to get a dedicated Codecov token, signing up is required.
 You can sign up for free [here](https://about.codecov.io/):

 ## Configuring Codecov Code Coverage Upload:

 Code coverages can be submitted to the Codecov environment through Codemagic using a **cURL** request.
-In order to configure it correctly, codecov token is required and it can be found under the Codecov account after signing up.
-After getting the necessary token, it can be assigned to an enviornment variable.
+In order to configure it correctly, a codecov token is required which can be found in your Codecov account after signing up.
+After getting the necessary token, it can be assigned to an environment variable.
 Environment variables can be added in the Codemagic web app using the ‘Environment variables’ tab.
 You can then and import your variable groups into your codemagic.yaml.
-For example, if you named your variable group ‘browserstack_credentials’, you would import it as follows:
+For example, if you named your variable group ‘codecov_credentials’, you would import it as follows:

 ```
 workflows: